kevinlu1248/pipelang/README.md

 ## Quickstart

-Write a quick map-reduce QA pipeline with clarity and transparency:
+Write a quick map-reduce QA pipeline with clarity and transparency: (currently broken, will fix when I get the chance)

 ```python
 from src.llms import OpenAIPipeline